voxpupuli/puppet-yum/README.md

 ### Lock a package with the *versionlock* plugin
 The `versionlock` type changed between CentOS 7 and CentOS 8.

+The `yum::plugin::versionlock` class takes a `packages` argument to simplify defining these items.

 #### CentOS 7 and older
 Locks explicitly specified packages from updates.
 Package name must be precisely specified in format *`EPOCH:NAME-VERSION-RELEASE.ARCH`*.
 Wild card in package